Vase (vase Duplessis) with Cover

 Provenance (from the French provenir, 'to come from/forth') is the chronology of the ownership, custody, or location of a historical object.
 Learn more about provenance at the Walters.

-William T. / Henry Walters Collection, Baltimore [date and mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.
+Acquired by William T. or Henry Walters, Baltimore, before 1909 [date and mode of acquisition unknown]; by bequest to the Walters Art Museum, 1931.

 Geographies